pgRouting/pgrouting/doc/withPoints/pgr_withPointsVia.rst

 :math:`vertex_{i+1}` (where :math:`vertex` can be a vertex or a point on the graph) for all :math:`i < size\_of(via\;vertices)`.

-:Route: is a sequence of paths
+:Route: is a sequence of paths.
 :Path: is a section of the route.

 The general algorithm is as follows: